evilfactorylabs/archmage/README.md

 ## Clusters

 The main ArgoCD cluster runs on DOKS in Singapore regions.
-The UI is only accessible via Tailscale and any inter-cloud connections done through a VPN.
+The UI is only accessible via Tailscale and any inter-cluster connections done through a VPN.
 The clusters are:

 ### ArgoCD (don't interact with this directly)